-The organisation has been conceived as an umbrella under which all those with an interest in high speed rail network can come together and openly and publicly debate the merits of alternative routes, priorities and technologies, alternative implementation strategies and the economic and environmental benefits for Britain.
+The organisation was conceived as an umbrella under which all those with an interest in a high speed rail network could come together and openly and publicly debate the merits of alternative routes, priorities and technologies, alternative implementation strategies and the economic and environmental benefits for Britain.

 With no vested interest, Greengauge 21 sought to act in the national and the public interest, by carrying out research and bringing forward evidence so that a full and open debate on high-speed rail could take place.